ml-explore/mlx-examples/video/wan2.1/README.md

 ```

 ### Disabling the cache
-To get additional memory savings at the expense of a bit of speed use `--no-cache` argument that will prevent MLX from utilizing the cache (sets `mx.set_cache_limit(0)` under the hood).
+To get additional memory savings at the expense of a bit of speed use `--no-cache` argument.
+It will prevent MLX from utilizing the cache (sets `mx.set_cache_limit(0)` under the hood).
 See [documentation](https://ml-explore.github.io/mlx/build/html/python/_autosummary/mlx.core.set_cache_limit.html) for more info
 ```shell
 python txt2video.py 'A cat playing piano' --output out.mp4 --no-cache
 ```